firebolt-db/godocs/docs/sql_reference/commands/data-definition/create-external-table.md

 ### CREDENTIALS

 The credentials for accessing your AWS S3.
-Firebolt enables using either access key & secret or IAM role.
+Firebolt enables using access key & secret.

 #### Syntax&ndash;authenticating using an access key and secret